Macrometacorp/docs/docs/search/patterns.md

 ### Prefix Matching

-Many search scenarios can be found where someone is interested in knowing all the strings which start with a particular prefix.
-Finding the longest matching prefix from a collection of keywords is a long-studied problem with multiple applications such as dictionary searches, computational geometry, [Internet packet routing](https://dl.acm.org/doi/abs/10.1145/502912.502914), [DNA Sequencing](https://drops.dagstuhl.de/opus/volltexte/2017/7617/pdf/LIPIcs-SEA-2017-14.pdf), etc. Searching for strings or tokens which start with one or more substrings is accomplished via the prefix search facility of the Macrometa GDN.
+You can search for strings or tokens that start with one or more substrings with the _prefix_ feature of Macrometa GDN.

-Prefix matching can be performed at different levels of complexity.
-If one needs to do exact prefix matching, then indexing strings with the identity analyzer is adequate.
-Let's take the scenario of finding all the hotel names which start with the term "The".
-The corresponding search query can be written as shown in Listing 10.
+In the following example, we want to find all hotels starting with the word `The `.

 ```sql
 FOR review IN sample1_view1